• Home

 While the pain of being rejected is very real, you must know that this doesn’t mean that you’re unlovable or disposable.

-Being rejected by family means that you experienced a lack of love, acceptance, and support from those closest to you.
 The rejection could’ve manifested in ways from emotional rejection to full on estrangement.

 Reflection Question: What if this rejection happened so that you could clearly see the One who will never reject you?